"With every mistake we must surely be learning." [George Harrison]

 - PONS is great for choosing the right word.

-- Linguee shows you translations in context.
+- Linguee shows you translations in context and has great pronunciation samples.

 - LEO provides easier access to noun plurals and verb conjugations, is great for technical terms, and has a great forum for tricky questions.